vaginessa/blog/articles/2017/02-blueprint-for-deploying-web-aps.md

 ENDSSH
 ```

-After running `initial-server-setup.sh` you should test that the changes are
+Run `initial-server-setup.sh` and test that the changes are applied:
-applied:

 * login to the server with `./login.sh`
 * reboot with `sudo shutdown -r now`